-It’s here that radical changes begin.
-The church takes on a decidedly modernist look with nature as its inspiration.
+It’s here that radical project changes begin.
+The famous church in Barcelona takes on a decidedly modernist look with nature as its inspiration.

 Calling for 18 spires representing the Twelve Apostles, the Virgin Mary, the four Evangelists, and Jesus Christ – the latter will rise to 172.5 meters above street level, one meter shorter than the highest point in the municipality of Barcelona: Montjuic.